yogeshmpandey/yogeshmpandey.github.io/_posts/2016-11-16-Chopta-Tungnath-Chandrashila-Deoriatal-Rishikesh-in-three-Days.md

 >At Rishikesh

 I slept back in my room since there was no way I could reach my Office.
-Deoriatal-Chandrashila trek is a too great reward for too little effort both in terms of physical and financial.
+Deoriatal-Chandrashila trek is a too great reward for too little effort both in physical and financial terms.